yamatokataoka/blog2/_posts/2019-12-25-intel-edge-ai-fundamentals-course.md

 Notice that there are two TODOs for each handle function to determine the each output on the first three functions.

-The 4th function, named `handle_output` is the function returns one of the above three functions to handle an output, based on the `model_type` being used.
+The 4th function, named `handle_output` is the helper function returns one of the above three functions to handle an output, based on the `model_type`.

 The last one is `preprocessing` function you wrote on the previous exercise.